George Latimer, a pro-Israel centrist, defeats Rep. Jamaal Bowman in New York Democratic primary

 Bowman had been seeking a third term, representing a district in New York City’s northern suburbs.
 His defeat is a blow to the party’s progressive wing and a potential cautionary tale for candidates trying to shape their messaging around the Israel-Hamas conflict.

-A Bowman loss disrupted what has generally been a stable primary season for congressional incumbents.
+His loss also disrupted what has generally been a stable primary season for congressional incumbents.
 Most current members of Congress have been able to repel challenges from within their party, though GOP Rep. Bob Good is in a tight contest with a rival backed by Donald Trump in a race that is too close to call.

+“This movement has always been about justice.
+It has always been about humanity.
+It has always been about equality,” Bowman said at his election party in Yonkers, conceding that he lost the race but remaining unapologetic about his opposition to the war in Gaza.

 The American Israel Public Affairs Committee’s political action committee spent nearly $15 million on the primary, filling airwaves and mailboxes with negative ads in an effort to unseat Bowman, who has accused the influential pro-Israel lobbying group of trying to buy the race.

+“The outcome in this race once again shows that the pro-Israel position is both good policy and good politics — for both parties," the American Israel Public Affairs Committee said in a statement.

 Some major progressive figures have rushed to Bowman’s defense.
-In the final stretch of the race, he rallied with liberals Rep. Alexandria Ocasio-Cortez and Sen. Bernie Sanders, while Latimer pulled in the endorsement of former presidential candidate Hillary Clinton.
+In the final stretch of the race, he rallied with liberals Rep. Alexandria Ocasio-Cortez and Sen. Bernie Sanders, while Latimer pulled in the endorsement of former presidential candidate and former New York Sen. Hillary Clinton.

 On Israel, both Bowman and Latimer support a two-state solution.
 They have also both condemned Hamas’ Oct.
 7 attack on southern Israel that killed around 1,200 people.
 But Bowman was one of a few progressives who rejected a symbolic House resolution in support of Israel following the Oct.
 7 attack.
 Latimer firmly backs Israel and said negotiating a cease-fire with Hamas is a non-starter because he believes it is a terrorist group.